 (NASCAR, Autoweek)

-Richard Petty is arguably the best driver of all-time, the Tom Brady of NASCAR if you like, and some of his records include:
+Richard Petty is arguably the best driver of all time, essentially the Tom Brady of NASCAR if you like.
+Some of his records include:

 (Autoweek)

-When we think of winless records, we might first think of Tampa Bay Buccaneers’ 26 straight losses, but that can hardly be compared with J.D.
+When we think of winless records, we might first recall the Tampa Bay Buccaneers and their 26 straight losses, but that’s actually small beans compared to J.D.
 McDuffie.
-He started racing in 1963, and until he died in his 653rd race in 1991, he never won a single race.
+He started racing in 1963 and never won a single race in a career that spanned nearly 30 years.

-22. NASCAR racing stats show that the fastest ever qualifying lap set the record of 212.809 mph.
+22. NASCAR racing stats show that the fastest ever qualifying lap had a record speed of 212.809 mph.

 (Autoweek)